Corrected: An earlier version of this story misspelled the name of basketball star Chris Bosh.

 “The interest we’re seeing now is a culmination of a lot of people working really hard for a lot of years,” said Ms. Derbenwick Miller.

-Groups, such as the Association for Computer Machinery and Computing in the Core, have been laying the foundational policy work and raising awareness about computer science education.
+Groups, such as the Association for Computer Machinery and Computing in the Core, have been laying the foundational policy work and.

 The NSF began investing in computer science curricula a few years ago as part of an effort to get 10,000 computer science teachers in 10,000 high schools by 2016.
 Then a year ago, Code.org, funded by a list of corporate donors including Google and Microsoft and co-founders Hadi and Ali Partovi, kicked off its campaign with a video featuring basketball star Chris Bosh, Facebook founder Mark Zuckerberg, and musician will.i.am, among other celebrities, explaining the importance of learning to code.
 The Code.org video went viral, and it has been viewed more than 11 million times on YouTube.

 The recent economic recession also turned the public’s attention to preparing students for future employability.

 Those factors created “a perfect storm,” said Ms. Stephenson of the CSTA.
 “All of a sudden, [computer science] reached the level of public consciousness, and legislators started to pay attention.”

 Washington state appeared to kick off a new round of policy activity in May 2013, when Gov. Jay Inslee, a Democrat,allowing students to earn a math or science credit toward graduation by taking a computer science course.
 Several other states quickly followed suit, including Wisconsin, Alabama, and Maryland, according to Computing in the Core.